-Our SEN Information Report – provides details about how we support children and young people with Special Educational Needs in our school.
+Our SEN Information Report – which is part of North Tyneside’s Local Offer– provides details about how we support children and young people with Special Educational Needs in our school.

-This SEND Information Report should be read alongside the school’s SEND Policy and Accessibility Plan.
+This SEND Information Report should be read alongside the school’s SEND Policy, and the Accessibility Plan.

 If you would like to discuss your child’s SEN in more detail please contact the school to arrange an appointment.